Work Place and Industrial Accidents

 Many employers now treat their employees as subcontractor to avoid paying taxes and benefits.
 In these cases the subcontracted party may sue the employer directly and so long as they did not receive workers compensation benefits, they can sue the employer directly.

 VI.
 POLICE AND FIREFIGHTER ACCIDENTS

 The New York General Municipal Law allows injured police and firefighters to sue anyone who negligently violated a law which caused the officer or firefighter’s injury.
 These include dangerous sidewalks, car accidents, truck accidents, building code violations, electrical code violations for dangerous and substandard buildings and violations of the alcohol and beverage control laws and security guard laws where officers are injured while breaking up bar and night club fights.

-Our New York personal injury lawyers offer free consultations and from our Manhattan and White Plains offices, we represent victims of workplace accident victims in New York City, including Manhattan, Bronx, Brooklyn, Queens.
-Our accident attorneys have also represented numerous work place accident victims from Westchester, Nassau and Rockland.
-We have successfully represented thousands of personal injury victims in accidents arising in the Bronx, Brooklyn, Queens, Manhattan, White Plains, New Rochelle, Bronxville, Mamaroneck, Ossining, Valhalla, Port Chester, Yonkers, Hartsdale, Valhalla, Mount Vernon, Scarsdale, Rye, Tarrytown, Greenburgh and Elmsford.
+Our New York personal injury lawyers offer free consultations and from our Manhattan and New York offices, we represent victims of workplace accident victims in New York City, including Manhattan, Bronx, Brooklyn, Queens.
+Our accident attorneys have also represented numerous work place accident victims from Nassau and Rockland.
+We have successfully represented thousands of personal injury victims in accidents arising in the Bronx, Brooklyn, Queens, Manhattan, New York, New Rochelle, Bronxville, Mamaroneck, Ossining, Valhalla, Port Chester, Yonkers, Hartsdale, Valhalla, Mount Vernon, Scarsdale, Rye, Tarrytown, Greenburgh and Elmsford.